Aurélie Élisa Gfeller

 Aurélie completed her Ph.D. in history at Princeton University in 2008.
 In 2000, she received a licence ès lettres (joint BA/MA in history, art history, and French) from the University of Lausanne and in 2001 an MA in international relations from Stanford University.
-She is currently a research fellow in the Department of International History at the Graduate Institute in Geneva.
+She was a research fellow in the Department of International History at the Graduate Institute in Geneva.
 Her field specialties include international and transatlantic relations, European integration, global culture, and World Heritage.

 Building a European Identity: France, the United States, and the Oil Shock, 1973–74, New York, Berghahn Books, 2012.